hanaa-mohamed/cpprelude/docs/Allocators.md

 free(slice<T>&& slice_);
 ```

-If this is the latest allocation then it will decrement the allocation header. if not then it will only decrease the allocation count and if the allocation count is 0 it will reset the allocation head back to the beginning.
+If this is the latest allocation then it will decrement the allocation header.
+If not then it will only decrease the allocation count and if the allocation count is 0 it will reset the allocation head back to the beginning.

 #### realloc